-A fee-for-service structure requires that clients pay for some services as they receive them.
+A fee-for-service structure requires that clients pay for services as they receive them.

 For example, the local crisis counseling center may charge for sessions or parents may pay to attend a "Living Through the Teen Years" workshop.

-Of course, charging fees may make your group's services less available for people with little money.
-To counteract this, some groups use a sliding scale, to make services available to more people.
+Charging fees may make your group's services less available to vulnerable populations.
+To counteract this, some groups use a sliding scale to make services available to more people.
 It's also not uncommon to have a policy of helping everyone regardless of ability to pay; if potential clients are unable to pay, the fee is waived.

-Another option is offering some services free of charge, but have a fee for others.
+Another option is to offer some services free of charge, but have a fee for others.

 Another way to sustain your initiative is to obtain public money or resources.
 This is often money appropriated from a state legislature, city council, or other similar governing body.

-By working with your legislators, you may be able to acquire public funding for your group on an annual or regular basis.
-Don't overlook this rich opportunity when you are looking for resources.
+By working with your legislators or local elected officials, you may be able to acquire public funding for your group on an annual basis.

-An endowment is a gift given to an organization which is invested to that an annual income is produced.
+An endowment is a gift given to an organization which is invested so that an annual income is produced.
 An organization uses the interest earned by the fund and leaves the principal to gain further interest.
-An endowment may be the result of a grant, bequest, or cash contribution.

-Planned giving arrangements are gifts that are donated to the organization and can be used immediately--they do not need to be invested.
+Planned giving arrangements are arranged in the present and allocated at a future date.
 These charitable gifts may be acquired through wills, trusts, gift annuities, life insurance, securities, and real estate.